webf-zone/short-js/functions/function-method-and-procedure.md

 # Function, Method and Procedure

-Three distinct concept used interchangeably especially in JavaScript world
+Three distinct concept used interchangeably especially in JavaScript world.